giovannipuccetti/MinCovTarget/README.md

 - FiguresHighdim.m (.mat) computes statistics for a given large-dimensional case

-- Splidditsuccess.m (.mat)compute % of success of Spliddit runs for a given large-dimensional case
+- Splidditsuccess.m (.mat) computes % of success of Spliddit runs for a given large-dimensional case

 **AUXILIARY FILES necessary to run the codes**